 This study showed both the safety and efficacy of treating this condition with botulinum toxin injections and that the incidence of ptosis (droopy eyelid) is extremely rare when performed as Dr. Burroughs and colleagues described.
 By definition, benign essential blepharospasm affects both eyes, but it can have variable presentations in different patients and change over time.
 Some patients also have spasms of their lower face (Meige syndrome) and other associated dystonias (neck and shoulder spasms).
 Hemifacial spasm is a different condition that affects only one side, but 5% of patients can have bilateral hemifacial spasm.
 A small percentage of patients with hemifacial spasm may have a serious brain aneurysm, brain vessel abnormality, or tumor that is the cause of the overly stimulated 7th cranial nerve-induced facial spasms.
 Dr. Burroughs has been treating patients with facial spasms issues since 1996.

-Botulinum toxin (“Botox”) is the mainstay treatment for facial spasm issues.
+Botulinum toxin (“Wrinkle Blocker”) is the mainstay treatment for facial spasm issues.
 It works by blocking the release of acetylcholine at the neuromuscular junctions of the affected areas.
-Botox works within a few days of administration by very small needle injections, and it is temporary and reversible over time.
+Wrinkle Blocker works within a few days of administration by very small needle injections, and it is temporary and reversible over time.
 Most patients achieve 3-6 months of improvement of their spasms, which enables them to resume normal activities such as driving, reading, and working.
 Dr. Burroughs has taught and presented at national symposia both standard and advanced injection techniques.
-Dr. Burroughs collaborated with some other physicians on a study demonstrating the effectiveness and safety of Botox injections for apraxia of eyelid opening.
+Dr. Burroughs collaborated with some other physicians on a study demonstrating the effectiveness and safety of Wrinkle Blocker injections for apraxia of eyelid opening.
 Dr. Burroughs is considered a “master-injector,” and is often referred some of the most difficult cases from both within Colorado and the surrounding states.